lancasterJie/FLAYER/README.md

 # Introduction

-Source code for "FLAYER: Optimizing Personalized Federated Learning through Adaptive Layer-Wise Learning".
+This is the implementation of our paper "FLAYER: Optimizing Personalized Federated Learning through Adaptive Layer-Wise Learning".

 # Environments